Q42Philips/.github/PULL_REQUEST_TEMPLATE.md

 ### Definition of done

-- [ ] :pencil: The changes are documented in the code and `README.md`
+- [ ] :pencil: The changes are documented in the code and in the docs folder in an appropriate section or in README.md
 - [ ] :chart_with_upwards_trend: The changes are covered by the appropriate Datadog measurements
 - [ ] :mega: It scales
 - [ ] :lock: It is secure and it preserves privacy